Vaporesso PodStick Review: Two Pods and Three Power Levels

 Using and Filling the Vaporesso PodStick

-But, similarly tipped e-juice bottles (needle-nose, or unicorn) can also fit into the valve’s opening.
+But, similarly tipped e-juice bottles (needle-nose or unicorn) can also fit into the valve’s opening.
 Users need to press down on the valve to open it and then squeeze in their juice.
-As each cartridge is self-contained, they are all fully disposable.
-Users need to throw them out when they expire.

 Working the Vaporesso PodStick